JCurley10/Jeopardy_nlp/README.md

 ## Motivation

 The J-Categories in each episode fall under greater themes like pop-culture, history, and literature.
 But, with 13 J-Categories per episode, and over 8,000 episodes, there can't be *that* many truly unique topics!

 Previous contestants and avid fans like myself have intuitions about which themes or topics you should study up if you want to participate at home, or to be a real contestant on the show.
 For example many *Jeopardy!* fans will say that you need to know about the US presidents, world geography, literature, state capitals, and names of celebrities.

+It is straightforward to identify the most common words or categories that have appeared in the show, but that is not enough information for focused study.
+Instead, I seek to identify the different *meta-categories* that describe groups of similar categories.
+Within these groupings, I also seek to idenfity which words are most important in order for a contestant to focus their study.

 ## The Data